saanny/graphql-prisma-clean-architecture/README.md

 ### Running App
 * Create .env.development and .env.test files (You can see variables in .env.example).
-* Run migrate:postgres script.
+* Run migrate:postgres-dev script.
 * Run start:dev for watching app or start script.
 ### Running Tests
 * Create .env.development and .env.test files (You can see variables in .env.example).
-* Run migrate:postgres script.
+* Run migrate:postgres-test script.
 * Run test:dev for watching test or test script.